-Room and Board (included in tuition fee) -- Accommodations for the Festival are provided by MASS MoCA within walking distance to the museum.
+Room and Board — Accommodations for the Festival are within walking distance to the museum.
 Accommodations are double occupancy.

 Lunch and dinner are provided Mon-Fri.
-Participants are responsible for all other meals, inlcuding breakfasts daily and weekend meals.
+Participants are responsible for all other meals, including breakfasts daily and weekend meals.
 There are several local inexpensive eateries near the museum.

-All participants are responsible for transportation to and from MASS MoCA, which is in the city of North Adams in Western Massachusetts (Berkshire County).
+All participants are responsible for their own transportation to and from MASS MoCA, which is in the city of North Adams in Western Massachusetts (Berkshire County).
 Information about transportation will be provided.

 We recommend you read the daily schedule webpage so you can learn more about life at the festival.